SaskiaPacker/potters-club/README.md

 I would also like to give full credit for the creator Lolita Olympia, I have used her YouTube video on how to make pottery from home.
 The video can be found [here.](https://www.youtube.com/watch?v=JzE3g9KrdOQ&ab_channel=LolitaOlympia) I wanted to use this video as it was really fun and showed simply how you can make pottery.

-The link [here](https://www.30secondsofcode.org/css/s/footer-at-the-bottom/#:~:text=You%20can%20use%20flexbox%20to,and%20flex%2Ddirection%3A%20column%20.%20-%20for%20help%20with%20footer%20sticking%20to%20the%20bottom>) from the 30 seconds of code website, helped me with issues as of getting my footer to stick bottom of my website.
+The link [here](https://www.30secondsofcode.org/css/s/footer-at-the-bottom/#:~:text=You%20can%20use%20flexbox%20to,and%20flex%2Ddirection%3A%20column%20.%20-%20for%20help%20with%20footer%20sticking%20to%20the%20bottom>) from the 30 seconds of code website, helped me with issues as of getting my footer to stick to the bottom of my website.

 This [link](https://forum.freecodecamp.org/t/youtube-refused-to-connect/245262) from FreeCodeCamp helped me resolve issues with linking my iframe to the credited youtube video above.

-I would like to thank Angelica Guimaraes, as I took inspiration from her CSS to help me with creating styling my talbe found on my classes page.
+I would like to thank Angelica Guimaraes, as I took inspiration from some of her html and CSS to help me with creating styling and structure for my table found on my classes page.
 The link can be found [here.](https://github.com/AngelicaGuimaraes/P1_magnolia_tree/blob/main/assets/css/style.css)

 I would also like to credit this Stack Overflow [reply](https://stackoverflow.com/questions/2603700/how-to-align-3-divs-left-center-right-inside-another-div), which allowed me to be able to get my reviews to sit next to each other white sitting in a div.